How to Make Dandelion Lotion Bars

 To make these you’ll need to first make a dandelion flower infused oil.
 Right now, my back yard is filled with dandelions, so I’ve been making up large batches of oil to use for projects throughout the rest of the year.

 Gather flowers from places that haven’t been sprayed with chemicals or used as a bathroom site for your pets.
 Dandelions often have bugs or ants on them, so let the container sit outside for a few hours before bringing in.

 Since dandelions have a high water content, let the flowers completely dry for a few days before infusing in oil to avoid potential mold and bacterial contamination.

-Spread your dandelions out on a clean dishtowel or paper towels in a single layer to air dry.
-(You can let them dry for a week or two and while some might turn to fluff, they’ll still be fine to use.)
+- Spread the dandelions out on a clean dishtowel or paper towels in a single layer to air dry.

-When you’re ready to infuse your oil, fill a jar about halfway with dandelions, then fill the rest of the way up with oil.
+- Fill a canning jar halfway with dandelions, then fill the rest of the way up with oil.
 I like using sunflower oil since it’s especially helpful for damaged skin.
 You can also use olive, sweet almond, avocado, hemp, and other such light oils.
-The size of the jar will depend on how many dandelions you have.
-If you have a few, use a small jar.
-If you have a lot, use a large jar.
-Don’t get hung up on precise numbers here – just go with your instincts.

 Set the oil and dandelion filled jar down into a pan of gently warmed water.
 Let the jar stay in the heated water, with the burner set to low, for a few hours then remove, cool, and strain.
 Keep a close eye on things to make sure the oil doesn’t overheat.